nilauom/IncubateLabsAssignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

+## Description

+This app shows the random images got from Flickr.com using random keywords.
+User can mark favourite images and view the later using this app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.